Luther meets The Wire, this is the first Detective Harry Virdee novel

 ***** 'I was hooked from the very first sentence.
 I can't wait to read more about this complex detective, his family and home town.'

-Don't miss A. A. Dhand's heart-pounding new standalone thriller, The Blood Divide - available to pre-order now!
+Don't miss A. A. Dhand's heart-pounding new standalone thriller, The Blood Divide - out now!

 This up-to-the-minute debut is a scorching story of a city divided . . .
 Written with pace and precision, it gives us a character destined for television but also announces the arrival of a formidable crime writer.